Can you please tell us a little bit about your career so far?

 What are some of the ways people can get around barriers like nausea and lack of appetite, to best meet their nutritional goals?

 Medication management is huge!
 Making sure that side effects are addressed early and often will help to make nutrition intake possible.
 Beyond that, many people tolerate small, frequent meals better than large meals spread further out.

 For people undergoing chemo, often their symptoms come in waves.
 Should people periodise their diet in any way, or is it more about consistently trying to get calories/protein/nutrition in to the best of their abilities?

 I say maximize intake on good days.
 When survivors are feeling well, that’s when we want to focus on choosing some of the healthier sources of nourishment.
-When it’s a down day, or a treatment day and nothing sounds good except milkshakes, then we go with whatever they can get down.
+When it’s a down day or a treatment day and nothing sounds good except milkshakes, then we go with whatever they can get down.
 So each day might have a different strategy.
 It also depends on the patient and how concerned they are about the sources of their nutrition.
-If they are someone who wants to eat as “natural” as possible, our strategy will be different than someone who is more interested in consuming their favorite comfort foods.
+If they are someone who wants to eat as “natural” as possible, our strategy will be different than someone who is more interested in consuming their favourite comfort foods.

 I have seen evidence that megadosing antioxidant supplements during chemotherapy can “protect” cancer cells during chemotherapy, prolonging the overall process.
-Does the same thing happen with food, or is eating as much fruits and vegetables as possible still encouraged?
+Does the same thing happen with food, or is eating as many fruits and vegetables as possible still encouraged?